-Endometriosis, sometimes called "endo," is a common health problem in women.
+Endometriosis, sometimes called "endo," is a common health problem.
 It gets its name from the word endometrium, the tissue that normally lines the uterus or womb.
 Endometriosis happens when tissue similar to the lining of the uterus grows outside of your uterus and on other areas in your body where it doesn't belong.

 Most often, endometriosis is found on the: